bulengerk/MpkLodz-CurrentStateOfVehicles/README.md

    Visit `http://localhost:3000` to open the map.
 Markers update automatically; use the filter input or geolocation button as needed.

+4. **Developer tooling**
+   - `npm run lint` – run ESLint on the Node sources.
+   - `npm test` – execute the Node test suite (uses the built-in `node --test`).

 ## How It Works

-1. **Feed fetch & decode** – `updateFeed()` in `main.js` uses `fetch()` to download the GTFS-RT protobuf, decodes it via `gtfs-realtime-bindings`, and stores the parsed vehicles (id, lat/lon, speed, bearing, routeId, tripId, headsign, etc.).
-Responses are cached, and an ETag is emitted so multiple clients reuse the same snapshot.
+1. **Feed fetch & decode** – `lib/server.js` uses `fetch()` (with timeouts and exponential backoff) to download the GTFS-RT protobuf, decodes it via `gtfs-realtime-bindings`, and stores the parsed vehicles (id, lat/lon, speed, bearing, routeId, tripId, headsign, etc.).
+Responses are cached with SHA-1–based ETags so multiple clients reuse the same snapshot.
-2. **API layer** – Express serves `/positions` (JSON) and static assets from `public/`.
-The endpoint returns a cached payload and honours `If-None-Match` for efficient polling.
+2. **API layer** – Express serves `/positions` (JSON), `/healthz`, and static assets from `public/`. `/positions` returns cached data, honours `If-None-Match`, and emits headers describing staleness and upstream failures.
+When data exceeds `STALE_AFTER_MS`, clients receive HTTP 503 with warning headers.
 3. **Client rendering** – The Leaflet page centres on Łódź, adds OpenStreetMap tiles, polls `/positions`, and animates markers with smooth interpolation.
-Popups display line and headsign; icons rotate towards the reported bearing.
+Dynamic route filtering accepts alphanumeric lines, removes stale markers, and surfaces feed errors/staleness directly in the UI.
 The interface is responsive, optimised for desktop and mobile.

+## Monitoring & Operations

+- `/healthz` returns a JSON payload (`ok`, `stalenessMs`, `consecutiveFailures`, `lastError`, etc.) and responds with HTTP 503 when data is stale or the last refresh failed.
+- `/positions` includes headers `X-Feed-Staleness-Ms`, `X-Feed-Stale`, `X-Feed-Error`, and `X-Feed-Warning` to aid external monitoring or alerting.

 ## Notes & Next Steps